waylan/mkdocs-theme_dir-example/README.md

 Note that this example requires at least **MkDocs version 0.16**.
 Earlier versions to not support most of the mechanisms used here.

+It should also be noted that this example is using the Lightbox for Bootstrap Plugin as the `mkdocs` theme is built on Bootswatch, a Bootstrap wrapper.
+If you are not using a Bootswatch or Bootstrap theme, then you will need to use a different library for implementing lightboxes.

 ## The config file

 First, MkDocs needs to be pointed to the custom theme directory.
 In this